thealmarques/tinymce-react-plugin/README.md

     - Render react application in Plugin.ts and not in components folder.
 - Configure linter
 - Configure prettier
-- Add linter to webpack production build
+- Add linter step to webpack production build